 The peak of the PMSE altitude distribution over Davis is 86.1 km, which is about 1.5 km higher than the corresponding value at Andøya (84.6 km) (Fig. 6).
 This is consistent with a higher and colder mesopause along with warmer temperatures at lower heights (Lübken et al., 2015).
-The absolute value is slightly more than the 1 km difference reported in Latteck et al. (2007), which was in good agreement with observed polar mesospheric cloud (PMC) height differences (Wrotny and Russell III, 2006).
-The analysis of HALOE data collected between 55° and 70° latitudes in both hemispheres revealed a mean height of the PMC distribution in the Southern Hemisphere of 84.2 km, which is 0.9 ± 0.1 km higher than the mean height of the PMC distribution in the Northern Hemisphere of 83.3 km.
-According to Wrotny and Russell III (2006), the observed interhemispheric differences in the vertical extent of Polar Mesospheric Clouds (PMC) could be attributed to colder temperatures by 4-7 K, as seen in the NH-HALOE temperature profiles between 75 and 86 km.
+The absolute value is slightly more than the 1 km difference reported in Latteck et al. (2007), which was in good agreement with observed polar mesospheric cloud (PMC) height differences (Wrotny and Russell, 2006).
+The analysis of Halogen Occultation Experiment (HALOE) data collected between 55 and 70° latitudes in both hemispheres revealed a mean height of the PMC distribution in the Southern Hemisphere of 84.2 km, which is 0.9 ± 0.1 km higher than the mean height of the PMC distribution in the Northern Hemisphere of 83.3 km.
+According to Wrotny and Russell (2006), the observed interhemispheric differences in the vertical extent of PMCs could be attributed to temperatures colder by 4-7 K, as seen in the NH-HALOE temperature profiles between 75 and 86 km.

 The thickness of the altitude distributions at the half maximum is about 6 km at both sites.
 The mean altitudes of the individual years show a significantly closer concentration around the mean value for the measurements above Andøya compared to the corresponding values at Davis.
 This is also reflected in the annual distribution of the peak altitudes (Fig. 7).
 The mean PMSE altitude observed in the NH shows an almost constant trend with a slight decrease towards the middle of the season shortly after the solstice, followed by a slight increase towards the end of the season (Fig. 7, blue curves).
-In the SH, the mean trend of peak heights tends to decrease over the course of the season but is significantly higher just before the solstice with \sim 89 km than during the periods before or after (Fig. 7, red curves).
-Lübken et al. (2017) attribute this increase to so-called "mesopause jumps", an occasional sudden mesopause height increase and an associated mesopause temperature decrease, primarily, but not only, observed prior and close to the solstice in the SH.
-The conditions for "mesopause jumps" are associated with the late breakdown of the polar vortex when stratospheric winds are moderately eastward and mesospheric winds are strongly westward.
+In the SH, the mean trend of peak heights tends to decrease over the course of the season, but it is significantly higher just before the solstice, at ~ 89 km, than during the periods before or after (Fig. 7, red curves).
+Lübken et al. (2017) attribute this increase to mesopause jumps, occasional sudden mesopause height increases and associated mesopause temperature decreases, primarily but not only observed prior and close to the solstice in the SH.
+The conditions for mesopause jumps are associated with the late breakdown of the polar vortex when stratospheric winds are moderately eastward and mesospheric winds are strongly westward.
 Under these conditions, gravity waves with comparatively large eastward phase speeds can pass the stratosphere and propagate to the lower thermosphere because their vertical wavelengths in the mesosphere are rather large, implying enhanced dynamical stability.
-When finally breaking in the lower thermosphere, these waves drive an enhanced residual circulation that causes a cold and high-altitude mesopause (Lübken et al., 2017).
+When finally breaking in the lower thermosphere, these waves drive an enhanced residual circulation that causes a cold and highaltitude mesopause (Lübken et al., 2017).
 The general downward trend of PMSE peak altitudes observed over Davis specifically after the summer solstice is accompanied by the observed downward propagation of the mesopause in the SH (Lübken et al., 2015), which was explained in Becker et al. (2015).